seanmantanhacker/gomoku/README.md

-# gomoku
+# make-it-16
-make it 16,
+make it 16 games